WebAssembly/tool-conventions/Linking.md

 functions, and for the DATA section relocations must lie within a data element's body.

-### Additional validation rules
+### Object file validation rules

-When perfoming validation on object files, care must be taken to ensure that meaningless relocations are not present in the binary.
+For a module to be considered a valid object file, additional constraints are imposed on the data in custom sections related to linking, to ensure that the linking process will yield a valid module.

-**Note**: Linker is not required to perform validation on its input object files.
+Tools that process object files are only required to produce output if source object files they process are valid object files.

 All LEB128-encoded values that are to be relocated must be maximally padded so that they can be rewritten without affecting the position of any other bytes.